Sant Prahlad Ji & The Evil King Harnakhas

 The pure belongs to the ‘Wonderous Enlightener’.
 The victory belongs to the Wonderous Enlightener’.

-The name Prehlad is mentioned many times in Guru Granth Sahib Ji and he is also referred to as “Sant Prehlad” in one Shabad.
-Let’s learn about who he was!
+The name Prehlad is mentioned many times in Guru Granth Sahib Ji and he is also referred to as “Sant Prehlad” in one Shabad:

 Going back in time to the age of Satyug, a child called Prehlad Ji was raised in a ‘Ashram’ (house) of ‘Rikhis’ (saints).
 He lived there until the age of seven, so he was strongly influenced to worship God.
-Meanwhile, his father the evil King Harnakhs spent these years on a mountain called Madhiyachal doing penance.
+Meanwhile, his father the evil King Harnakhs spent these years doing penance on a mountain called Madhiyachal.
 Once the King had returned back to his kingdom in Multan, Prehlad Ji travelled there too with his mother and five brothers.

 Once upon a time in Multan, Prehlad Ji witnessed a miraculous event.
 A cat had given birth to kittens in a ‘Aavi’ (small oven used to bake clay dishes).
 The ‘Ghumiar’ (pot baker) had inserted the tray of clay dishes in the oven without realising that one of the dishes had kittens in them.
 The pot maker removed the dishes after they had finished baking but oddly discovered one dish unbaked.
 The ‘Ghumiar’ was shocked to see that this dish had kittens inside of it.
 All the dishes had baked expect the one containing the kittens.
 The kittens completely survived the fire and Prehlad Ji’s faith grew even stronger in believing that God can protect in all places.
 However, Harnakhs was very self-centred and did not believe in God that created everything.
 He believed that he was the only person worthy of worship.
 He had banned any other beliefs in his rule and only allowed himself to be praised.
 Even the children in the schools were forced to worship him.
 This attitude of the king also put fear into the public and no freedom for the people.